MicrosoftDocs/windows-dev-docs/hub/apps/fluent-design-system.md

 ## Design toolkits and code samples

 Want to get started creating your own apps with Fluent Design?
-Our toolkits for Adobe XD, Adobe Illustrator, Adobe Photoshop, Framer, and Sketch will help jumpstart your designs, and our samples will help get you coding faster.
+Our toolkits for Figma, Adobe XD and Sketch will help jumpstart your designs, and our samples will help get you coding faster.

 :::row:::
     :::column:::